We’re Friends of Athens!

 About Us

-Friends of Athens, founded in 2017, is a registered not-for-profit group of neighbors that supports community-led initiatives in and around the Village of Athens, New York.
-We raise and donate funds for projects that promote and enhance our community, its cultivated and natural landscape and history.
+Friends of Athens, founded in 2017, is a registered not-for-profit group of neighbors who support community-led initiatives in and around the Village of Athens, New York.
 Civic engagement and our local environment are the values at the heart of all our work.
 We regularly engage with our community to better understand local needs and desires, basing all initiatives and partnerships on efforts that will build and support a more flourishing village for our families, friends and neighbors.

 Athens Village